 Customers are our prized possession who help us grow, so we have to be very attentive while dealing with their satisfaction.
 If there is any hassle in customer’s satisfaction then the whole image of the company could tarnish and be thrown into a pitfall.
 In order to avoid this, detailed care has to be taken in delivering goods and services and to earn customers valued trust and love.
 If you want to find out how pleased your customers are, you can find out through the average customer satisfaction score.
 So, Let’s see how to calculate the score and maintain customer satisfaction

 What is the Average Customer Satisfaction Score?

 The average customer satisfaction score is a measurement that lets you estimate how pleased people are with your services or product.
-The formula was derived from a global survey that checked at the level of customer satisfaction based on geography, industry and company size.
-Basically, companies care very much about keeping their already existing audience, as well as focus on checking on the performance of other competing companies as well as the quality of the competitor’s customer support.
+The formula was derived from a global survey that conducted an analysis of customer satisfaction based on geography, industry, and size of the company.
+Basically, companies care much about maintaining the existing audience, as well as focus on checking on the performance of other competing companies as well as the quality of the competitor’s customer support.

 How Do You Calculate It?

 The customer satisfaction score is an indicator to analyze and check how good the company is in satisfying the clients and customers.
 Calculating the average customer satisfaction rate may be difficult at first, but once you learn the basics, the calculation will go smoothly.
 At the end of a customer feedback survey, there are certain questions that are repeatedly asked in the survey form like “How would you rate your overall satisfaction with the service you received?”.
 Respondents usually rate their satisfaction on a scale of 1 to 5, where the number grows with satisfaction.
 Afterward, the results are averaged for a composite customer satisfaction score.

 However, it is more common for CSAT scores to be expressed on a scale of 0 to 100%, where the score of 100 represents the total customer satisfaction.